duarte-pompeu/my-python-template/README.md

 - ignore `pyenv`, delete it from `setup.sh`
 - change pyproject.toml to the python version you have

-Beginner or not, if you're not interested in infrastructure, you can ignore everything related to docker, kubernetes, helm, ci/cd.
+Additionally, if you're not interested in infrastructure, you can ignore everything related to docker, kubernetes, helm, ci/cd.